mliew21396/remote-work-u2/week-4/README.md

 # Ruby Algorithms

 So you've done some preparation on Ruby, and have probably been wondering "Why did we have to do all those exercises before Phase 0 if we weren't even going to start with Ruby?"
 Well, now is your time to get back to it while using the blog and skills you learned in unit 1.
 We aren't going to provide refresher resources, so it's up to you to review the concepts in Ruby you need to work through these challenges -- just a heads up.
 Please go back to [Socrates](https://socrates.devbootcamp.com/exercises) or check out some of the ruby [resources](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md).

 This week you will be working on writing command-line programs focusing on algorithms and basic testing.
 Some challenges will also have tests already developed using RSpec (a tool for testing ruby code).
 You will learn how to run these tests on your computer and read them to figure out what the errors are.
 NOTE: You are not expected to write or fully understand RSpec in Phase 0, just be able to read it.
 RSpec is designed to be readable.

 Install and read a bit about [RSpec](http://code.tutsplus.com/tutorials/ruby-for-newbies-testing-with-rspec--net-21297) before you begin.
 If you have trouble, ask for help on the google+ community.

 **Please make sure to follow each step we ask you (in order): write driver test code, pseudocode, initial solution, refactoring, reflection, and review.**

 This week you get a bit more choice on which challenges to do.
 If you want to go above and beyond, do all of them!

 We also highly recommend selecting a Ruby book from the [Phase 0 Handbook](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md) to reference as you go through these challenges.
 You'll want to have a good understanding of the Ruby language.
-We often recommend the *Well-Grounded Rubyist*, but the other books are great as well.
-If you are using the *Well-Grounded Rubyist*, you'll want to look at Chapters 1, 2, 6, 7, 8, 9, 10. *You don't need to read all of every chapter, just review the parts you know by skimming, and take a deeper look at the concepts you don't understand as well.*
+We often recommend the *Well-Grounded Rubyist*, which does not have a free, online version, but the other books are great as well.

+If you are using the *Well-Grounded Rubyist*, you'll want to look at Chapters 1, 2, 6, 7, 8, 9, 10.
+You don't need to read every chapter thoroughly, skim where you need to.
+Take more time with concepts you don't know.

 ## Challenges
 1. [Mathy Challenges](1-mathy-ruby-intro) **Select 2 of the challenges**